web3/web3.js/docs/docs/guides/wallet/index.md

 And you'll see the result in the console.

 :::info
-You can click in the top-left menu of the code editor `☰` to navigate between the different files of the live code project
+To navigate between the different files of the live code project, click on the menu icon "`☰`" located in the top-left corner of the code editor
 :::

 <iframe width="100%" height="600px" frameBorder="0" src="https://stackblitz.com/edit/stackblitz-starters-b5suyj?embed=1&file=index.js&view=editor"></iframe>